tasmorf/TasWeather/README.md

 See my comment above for the 4 hours.
 I didn't have time to add either unit or UI tests.
 You will notice though, that the bulk of the logic is contained in a class called ```ForecastConverter```.
 This would be very simple to unit test.
 Since the server response has been converted into an easy to use client bean the UI logic is minimal.
 Again, the bulk of the view setting logic is in ```DailyForecastLayout```.
-An Espresso test with mock responses, and different devices times should be pretty simple to right.
+An Espresso test with mock responses, and different devices times should be pretty simple to write.

 ## If I had more time...
 There are tons of things I'd do: